This website uses cookies

 – Source: Google

-Surely at this point, you will ask yourself, “how to improve the page load time and not lose customers?
+Surely at this point, you will ask yourself, “How to improve the page load time and not lose customers?

 How to Measure Web Performance?

-2. PageSpeed Insights
+1. PageSpeed Insights

 PageSpeed Insights provides technical advice on Web Performance Optimization (WPO) by priority.
-I strongly recommend you to resolve issues of high and medium importance first to ensure that there are no critical performance issues.
+I strongly recommend you resolve issues of high and medium importance first to ensure that there are no critical performance issues.

 Note that a bad rating does not necessarily signify a slow store.
 However, solving these issues could have a serious impact on the performance of a WooCommerce store.